 Who was the Buddha?
-We see the image so often these days and we may know some quotes attributed to him, but what do we really know about the historical Buddha?
+We see Buddhist images so often these days on everything from coffee mugs to bar signs.
+And we may know some quotes attributed to him, but what do we really know about the historical Buddha?
 Why might his own story be relevant for us?
 Here, in an audio clip from a teaching given in Cooperstown, New York, Phakchok Rinpoche gives a short introduction.

 The Buddha wanted to gain realization.
 Moreover, he wanted to gain freedom from pain, the suffering that we all know in our lives.
 Because he had done so much accumulation of merit in his previous lives and had made so many aspirations, when he was born into this world over 2600 years ago, he naturally gave rise to great renunciation.
 He asked many questions about things that are often difficult for us to see.